 Blind and Visually Impaired

-The following service providers offer evaluations, assistive devices and other services for
+The following organizations offer evaluations, assistive devices and other services.

 Eye Care America Glaucoma